StevenBlack/timesheet/README.md

 ### Git tags

-Git tags are embellished, like this: "`0.13.6`" becomee the sentence "`Version 0.13.6 built, texted, and rolled out.`"
+Git tags are embellished, like this: "`0.13.6`" become the sentence "`Version 0.13.6 built, texted, and rolled out.`"

 ### Repeated issue references